 Students are encouraged to discuss their interests with the faculty in the program.
-In addition, Wellesley College's Center for Work and Service offers career counseling, for-profit and non-profit recruiting processes for seniors, stipends for internships, and fellowship advising.
-Students are encouraged to take advantage of the many services of the Center for Work and Service throughout their Wellesley careers.
+In addition, Wellesley College's Career Education offers career counseling, for-profit and non-profit recruiting processes for seniors, stipends for internships, and fellowship advising.
+Students are encouraged to take advantage of the many services of Career Education throughout their Wellesley careers.

 Here are some Internet links to organizations of potential interest to Peace and Justice Studies majors.

 Amnesty International is a worldwide campaign that works to promote all the human rights enshrined in the Universal Declaration of Human Rights and other international standards.
 In particular, Amnesty International campaigns to free all prisoners of conscience; ensure fair and prompt trials for political prisoners; abolish the death penalty, torture and other cruel treatment of prisoners; end political killings and "disappearances"; and oppose human rights abuses by opposition groups.
 Amnesty International has around a million members and supporters in 162 countries and territories.
 Activities range from public demonstrations to letter-writing, from human rights education to fundraising concerts, from individual appeals on a particular case to global campaigns on a particular issue.

 News, declarations, and trade data for member nations.